alsomone/alsomone/README.md

 ### Hi there 👋, I'm Mirko Salomon
+- 📫 How to reach me: mmirkosalomon@gmail.com
+- ⚡ Fun fact: I do Brazilian Jiu-Jitsu, Skiing and Snowboard, chess and I love football
 <!--
 **alsomone/alsomone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.